julienw/dollardom/README.md

 * [Good documentation](http://julienw.github.com/dollardom/doc)
 * [Permissive BSD-like license](https://github.com/julienw/dollardom/blob/master/LICENSE)
 * the author knows Javascript and the DOM (or I think so ;-) ).
+* there is a _debugging_ version to help you use the library correctly.

 #### Weak points